Divorce and Separation

 - Got married aboard, or you, or your husband or wife, or your child or children have non-UK nationality.

-- Are unable to speak to your husband or wife directly.
+- If disputes mean you are unable to speak to your husband or wife directly.

 A specialist divorce solicitor can help you in this difficult time by:

-- Explaining the divorce process to you and what you need to do at each stage.
+- Explaining the process to you and what you need to do at each stage.

 - Discussing options such as legal separation or mediation with you.